duncanmcclean/cookie-notice/docs/examples/google-tag-manager.md

 As you're asking for user's consent first, you should only load in Google Tag Manager after the user has consented to it.

-The below example demonstrates what thi looks like.
+The below example demonstrates what this looks like.
 It's recommended to hook into both the `loaded` event & the `consented` event so GTM is initialised both upon page load & when the user updates their consent.

 ```html
 <script